Can You Wait For Opening Day? I Can't!

 Opening Day is like that.
 It's the beginning of a brand new season, and . . . anything can happen.

 UPDATE: Chipper did retire at the end of the 2012 season as something as rare as the Dodo Bird: a player who played his entire career with one, and only one, team.
-And as of January 2014, Greg Maddux, Tom Glavine, and Bobbie Cox are in the Baseball Hall of Fame.
-John Smoltz was elected to the Hall in 2015.
+And as of January 2014, Greg Maddux, Tom Glavine, and Bobbie Cox were induced in the Baseball Hall of Fame.
+John Smoltz was elected to the Hall in 2015 and Chipper Jones in 2018.
+And the Braves do now play at a field in Cobb County named for a bank.
+Heaven help us.